-This classic Italian chicken piccata recipe is pan-roasted and finished with a delicious white wine and caper butter sauce.
-You will love how easy this recipe comes together and how elegant it is to serve to family or friends.
+This classic Italian Chicken Piccata recipe is pan-roasted and finished with a delicious white wine and caper butter sauce.
+You will love how easy this recipe comes together in about 30 minutes and how elegant it is to serve to family or friends.

 Chicken Piccata

-Chicken piccata is a lightly floured pan-seared chicken breast served with a simple pan sauce with capers, and lemon juice.
-The classical version of this Italian dish would be used with thinly sliced and pounded veal scallopini.
+Chicken piccata is made with lightly floured, pan-seared chicken breasts and a simple pan sauce with capers and lemon juice.
+The classic Italian version is traditionally prepared with thinly sliced, pounded veal scallopini, but chicken has become the more common choice today.

 Ingredients and Substitutions